Election-Tech-Initiative/electionguard-python/docs/3_Cast_and_Spoil.md

 - **Ballot Store** A repository for retaining cast and spoiled ballots.
 - **Cast Ballot** A ballot which a voter has accepted as valid to be included in the official election tally.
 - **Spoiled Ballot** A ballot which a voter did not accept as valid and is not included in the tally.
-- **Unknown Ballot** A ballot which may not yet be determiend as cast or spoiled, or that may have been spoiled but is otherwise not published in the election results.
+- **Unknown Ballot** A ballot which may not yet be determined as cast or spoiled, or that may have been spoiled but is otherwise not published in the election results.
-- **Homomorphic Tally** An encrypted representation of every selection on every ballt that was cast.
+- **Homomorphic Tally** An encrypted representation of every selection on every ballot that was cast.
 This representation is stored in a `CiphertextTally` object.

 ## Process